JSLifeform/Twitchbot/README.md

 ## QUITTING THE BOT

 As of right now, the only way to quit the bot is to use the hotkey quit (ctrl + c in Windows) or to close the cmd window it is running in.
-This may be changed in future versions but I'm not sure of a good way to do that without adding a Twitch command, which has to omuch potential for abuse.
+This may be changed in future versions but I'm not sure of a good way to do that without adding a Twitch command, which has too much potential for abuse.